znibbles/01-advanced-synthesis-techniques/transcripts/01-band-limited-impulse-trains.md

 Let's talk about advanced synthesis techniques.
 Specifically, the synthesis of classic waveforms that are so straightforward to realize with simple analog circuits, can lead to serious headaches in the digital domain.

 Let's do some preliminary setup in this Jupyter Notebook first.
+You can follow along via [this link](TODO) if you like.
 We define a helper method that will simply print a time/frequency plot, which we will use a lot in this episode.

 Now, a naive implementation of e.g. a sawtooth will inevitably lead to aliasing.
 Let's look at this first and then draw our conclusions.
 We implement a `makeNaiveSaw` function which we pass a frequency.
 As this is just for demonstration purposes, let's make it short, 0.3 seconds, with a sampling frequency of 44100 Hz.
 Next we calculate the total number of samples and make two numpy ranges (consider them arrays): one for sample indexes, and one for discrete time points.